pskl/pskl.github.io/_posts/2010-10-10-exhibitions.markdown

 ---
 layout: post
-title: Why organize a yearly exhibition?
+title: Why do birthdays suck?
 description: Benchmarking a solution to overcome the fear of birthdays.
 date: 2023-06-22
 image: /assets/pictures/analog_glitch.png